The 2017 NUCLEI Collaboration meeting was held on June 6-8

 Papers by NUCLEI researchers selected as "Editor's Suggestions" in PRC

-Several recent papers describing NUCLEI physics
+These recent papers describing NUCLEI physics

 have been highlighted by the Editors of Physical Review C: